WE COACH

 While everyone was thinking about trauma-informed instruction and burnout, Julia wondered how some students and teachers were not only succeeding, but even thriving in these challenging environments.
 This question led her to get her Masters in Applied Positive Psychology at the University of Pennsylvania, where her dissertation research eventually became the backbone of the Burn-in Mindset Program.
 Julia expected to develop a student-facing program about well-being, but discovered that one of the best ways to teach well-being is to model it.
 She became convinced that one key to closing the achievement gap is keeping the best educators in schools and training them to prevent burnout, promote resilience, and model well-being.
 With that goal in mind, Julia developed the core Burn-in Mindset program and launched the company in 2018.

-Jennifer Beatty is the Vice President of Bias Regulation Programs at Burn-in Mindset and a Doctoral Candidate in Psychological and Brain Sciences at Washington University in St. Louis.
+Dr. Jennifer Beatty-Wright is the Vice President of Intergroup Relations at Burn-in Mindset and and a tenure-track assistant professor in the department of Psychology and Child Development at California Polytechnic State University in San Luis Obispo.

-Jenn’s research specializes in bias and emotion regulation interventions and diversity science.
-She holds masters degrees in education, applied positive psychology, and in psychological and brain sciences.
 Prior to beginning her PhD, she was a research coordinator for Wharton People analytics in support of the research of Adam Grant, Angela Duckworth, Cade Massey, and Matthew Bidwell.
-She was a Teach for America teacher and eventually a school administrator.
+There, she supported research focusing on culture, careers, and character in various workplace contexts.
+She was also previously a Teach for America teacher and eventually a school administrator.
+Her dedication to education earned her the Rookie Teacher of the Year and Teacher Mentor of the Year awards.
+In Spring 2023, she was recognized as the Outstanding Assistant Instructor in Psychological and Brain Sciences at Washington University.

-Jenn has extensive expertise in the psychological science of diversity, regulation, motivation, and intergroup relations.
+Dr. Beatty-Wright has extensive expertise in the psychological science of regulation, motivation, and intergroup relations.
 She translates this cutting-edge science into meaningful and tactical experiences for a range of audiences including, undergraduate and graduate students, teachers, leaders, and executives.

 Paloma Tamminga is an Executive Coach and the Vice President of Burn-in Mindset’s Corporate Division.